TheJacksonLaboratory/splicing-pipelines-nf/docs/usage.md

 Other:
   --assembly_name               Genome assembly name (available = 'GRCh38' or 'GRCm38', string)
-  --test                        For running QC, trimming and STAR only (bool) --key_file                    For downloading reads from TCGA, GTEX or SRA (path) --max_cpus                    Maximum number of CPUs (int) --max_memory                  Maximum memory (memory unit)
+  --test                        For running QC, trimming and STAR only (bool) --download_from               Database to download FASTQ/BAMs from, options are: TCGA, GTEX or SRA (string) --key_file                    For downloading reads from TCGA, GTEX or SRA (path) --max_cpus                    Maximum number of CPUs (int) --max_memory                  Maximum memory (memory unit)